 Why Classroom Magazines?

-Over ninety years in circulation, Scholastic Classroom Magazines now reach over 30 million students through 29 exciting, subject-specific titles.
+Over ninety years in circulation, Scholastic Classroom Magazines now reach nearly 25 million students through 30 exciting, subject-specific titles.
 Each magazine is paired with comprehensive online content that gives educators a powerful multimedia teaching tool to engage, inspire, and educate.
-Beginning with the 2012-2013 school year, Scholastic Classroom Magazines is incorporating the best features of recently-acquired Weekly Reader magazines to provide even better news and information experience in print and digital formats for teachers and students.

 High-interest nonfiction about seasonal science and social studies subjects introduces young readers to basic literacy concepts.